Human trafficking in Brunei

-Brunei is a destination, and to a lesser extent, a source and transit country for men and women who are subjected to trafficking in persons, specifically forced labor and forced prostitution.
-Men and women from Indonesia, Malaysia, the Philippines, Pakistan, India, Bangladesh, China, and Thailand migrate to Brunei for domestic or other low-skilled labor but sometimes face conditions of involuntary servitude upon arrival.
-There are over 88,000 migrant workers in Brunei, some of whom face debt bondage, non-payment of wages, passport confiscation, confinement to the home, and contract switching – factors that may contribute to trafficking.
+In 2009 Brunei was a destination, and to a lesser extent, a source and transit country for men and women who were subjected to trafficking in persons, specifically forced labor and forced prostitution.
+Men and women from Indonesia, Malaysia, the Philippines, Pakistan, India, Bangladesh, China, and Thailand migrated to Brunei for domestic or other low-skilled labor but sometimes faced conditions of involuntary servitude upon arrival.
+There were over 88,000 migrant workers in Brunei, some of whom faced debt bondage, non-payment of wages, passport confiscation, confinement to the home, and contract switching - factors that may contribute to trafficking.
 There were credible reports of nationals from South Asian countries subjected to nonpayment of wages and debt bondage in Brunei for up to two years to pay back foreign recruitment agents.
 Some of the 25,000 female domestic workers in Brunei were required to work exceptionally long hours without being granted a day for rest, creating an environment consistent with involuntary servitude.
 There are reports of women forced into prostitution in Brunei, and reports that women arrested for prostitution attest to having been victims of trafficking.
 Brunei is a transit country for trafficking victims in Malaysia, including Filipinas, who are brought to Brunei for work permit re-authorization before being returned to Malaysia.

-The Government of Brunei does not fully comply with the minimum standards for the elimination of trafficking; however, it is making significant efforts to do so.
-While the government has laws to prosecute trafficking, it has never prosecuted a trafficking case.
+In 2009 the Government of Brunei did not fully comply with the minimum standards for the elimination of trafficking; however, it is making significant efforts to do so.
+While the government had laws to prosecute trafficking, it had never prosecuted a trafficking case.
 The government did not proactively identify any trafficking victims during 2010, nor did it develop or implement formal procedures to identify victims of trafficking.

 The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2" in 2017.
+The country was moved to a ‘Tier 2 watch list’ by 2023, and to ‘Tier 3’ status in 2024.

+Brunei ratified the 2000 UN TIP Protocol in March 2020.
+In the same year they also ratified the ASEAN Convention Against Trafficking in Persons (ACTIP).

+In 2023, the Organised Crime Index gave Brunei a score of 5 out of 10 for human trafficking, noting that nobody had been prosecuted since 2019.

 Sex trafficking

 Citizen and foreign women and girls are sex trafficked in Brunei.

-Prosecution
+According to the 2020 Global Report on Trafficking in Persons, thousands of minors are trafficked in Brunei each year and subjected to domestic slavery or sexual exploitation.